 The inaugural lecture was given by Russell Portenoy in the year 2000.

-The Lecture will take place at the Clinical Sciences Centre at University Hospital Aintree and refreshments will be served from 5.30pm.
-This Lecture will honour the life and work of Professor Stephen Morley.
+The Lecture will take place this year virtually via the Zoom platform and you are invited to join the meeting from 5.30pm.
+This Lecture will honour the life and work of Professor Ronald Melzack

 If you wish to attend, please register with: